 With the definition of a digital sound wave being that it is capturing slices of the original recording and approximating it with a series of steps; this means that sounds with very quick transitions such as a brass tone or a snare drum, has the potential to be distorted if they change quicker than the sample rate – although you probably won’t be able to tell.

-Each format has its own charms and for most of us, we probably can’t tell the difference between the two.
-That said, we love records here at Set the Record Player – just the physical aspect of owning that original sound-wave is something that has more than just an audiological appeal, and every record we own has a story to tell that is hard to forget.
+For those reasons, we here at Set the Record Player, love records.
+There is something special about both playing a record that always seems to have that bit of extra warmth; and owning that original sound-wave is something that has more than just an audiological appeal, and every record we own has a story to tell that is hard to forget.